- Compliance with legal obligations

 - where we consider a company or an individual may be engaged in fraudulent activity or other deceptive practices of which a governmental agency should be made aware;

-- to appropriate persons, where your communication suggests possible harm to others; or
+- to appropriate persons, where your communication suggests possible harm to yourself or others; or

 - when disclosure is reasonably necessary for a law enforcement related activity.

 We may disclose your Personal Information off-shore for various reasons, such as for the purposes of obtaining foreign legal or other intellectual property professional services in such countries; obtaining foreign intellectual property protection in such countries; or for administrative and other purposes within the IPH Group of companies to facilitate the conduct of our businesses.

 The type of foreign entities to which we may disclosure your Personal Information include: